How Much Should a Company Spend on Employee Gifts in India (2026)? A Per-Head Budget Guide

 The real budget: add GST, don't expect to reclaim it

-A mixed gift hamper (fruit + nuts + basket) is usually taxed at the highest-rate component, commonly 12–18% GST.
+A mixed gift hamper (fruit + nuts + basket) is a "mixed supply" under Section 8(b) of the CGST Act, taxed at the highest-rate component [2], commonly 12–18% GST.
 So your real per-head cost is roughly:

 - ₹1,499 → about ₹1,680–1,770 all-in

-And here's the part most budgets get wrong: for companies, the GST on gifts is generally not reclaimable as input credit (Section 17(5) blocks it).
+And here's the part most budgets get wrong: for companies, the GST on gifts is generally not reclaimable as input credit, because Section 17(5) of the CGST Act blocks ITC on goods disposed of by way of gift [3].
 So budget as if the GST is a real cost, not a recoverable one.
 Full detail in our guide to whether corporate gifting is tax-deductible in India.
-Also keep the ₹50,000-per-employee-per-year perquisite limit in mind if you gift the same person repeatedly.

 How to hold quality when you scale the count

 - Set a minimum per tier.
 Thin-margin low-priced gifts need volume to be delivered well.
-TaruLease uses a 50-unit minimum on ₹999 and 20 units on the higher tiers.
+TaruLease uses a 25-unit minimum on ₹1,499 and 20 units on the higher tiers.

 - On-delivery QC and a written replacement window.
 At scale, insist on a spot-check sign-off and a 48-hour replacement promise, especially for perishable gifts.